-- Submit the statement and photo online at www.ccec.state.az.us.
-After the statement and photo are submitted, a verification form will appear. - Print out and review the verification form for submission to the Commission. - Sign and date the verification form and make a copy of the verification form for candidate records. - Fax the verification form or mail the verification form to the Commission immediately after the statement is submitted. - The Commission will receive the verification form and enter the statement and photo into the pamphlets.
+- Submit the statement and photo online at www.azcleanelections.gov.
+After the statement and photo are submitted, a verification form will appear. - Print out and review the verification form for submission to the Commission. - Sign and date the verification form and make a copy of the verification form for candidate records. - Fax the verification form or mail the verification form to the Commission immediately after the statement is submitted.
+The verification form MUST BE RECEIVED by the Commission on or before 5:00pm on the deadlines of June 14, 2006 (primary election pamphlet) and August 3, 2006 (general election pamphlet).